avored/laravel-ecommerce/roadmap.md

 - Replace static text by using Laravel's localization method.

 ## Features
-- Allow multiple vendors to manage and sell products.
 - Introduce vuejs to framework.
 - Integrate GPDR compliance.